grafana/loki/docs/sources/rules/_index.md

 ### Example

-A fully-fledged example of a rules file might look like:
+A complete example of a rules file:

 ```yaml
 groups: